Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 claude --plugin-dir ./plugin-one --plugin-dir ./plugin-two

-What to test:
+Things to test:

-• Skills appear in the / command list (e.g., /my-plugin:code-review)
+• The skill appears in the / command list (/my-plugin:code-review)

 • Agents show up in /agents

-• Hooks trigger on the correct events
+• Hooks trigger on events

-• MCP servers connect and appear in /mcp
+• MCP servers connect in /mcp

-1.3 Installing plugins & marketplaces
+1.3 Installing Plugins & Marketplaces

 # Inside Claude Code